 - The UK Hospital Auxiliary Gallery, located on the ground floor of Chandler Pavilion A along the hallway between the chapel and the Emergency Department, provides 170 feet of wall space.

-- The East Gallery, located on the first floor of Pavilion A in the hallway that connects Pavilion A and Pavilion H, allows for more dramatic and succinct presentations of artists.
+- The Jacqueline R. Hamilton Gallery, located on the first floor of Pavilion A in the hallway that connects Pavilion A and Pavilion H, allows for more dramatic and succinct presentations of artists.

 - The North Gallery, on the third floor of the Kentucky Clinic in the hallway leading to the pedestrian bridge across S. Limestone, offers a space to expand our exhibit capacity while exposing outpatients, ambulatory staff and researchers to our program.

 - The Chapel Gallery, also located on the ground floor of Chandler Pavilion A, adjacent to the West Gallery, is the newest addition to our rotating galleries.

 - All four regular galleries feature an average of two new artist exhibits per calendar year.